jscrane/transkript/README.md

 Note that pages have both _:pageId_ and _:pageNr_.
 (The system prefers the former and an API is provided to convert to that.)

+### Layout Analysis

+The first step in processing a new document is to run layout analysis on it, in order to discover text elements on each page.

 ```clojure
 (tk/analyse-layout :CITlabAdvanced (tk/pages 27808) {:block-seg true, :line-seg true})
 => (351020)